 The Phantom Ride was designed in California and came to the UK in December 2016.
 The innovative polycarbonate frame houses two LED units that make the bike quite literally glow in the dark.
-You can read more about how the bike came into being it in out post on the new light up balance bike.
+You can read more about how the bike came into being it in our post on the new light up balance bike.

 The Phantom Ride Balance Bike has an RRP of £140 and comes in two colour choices – blue or red – and each colour is available in either plain or glitter options.
-It’s available online at Leisure Lakes Bikes, Ebay and Amazon.

 A word of warning – the LED inserts take 3 AAA batteries each (which are not included), so you’ll need 6 AAA batteries to have a fully lit up balance bike.

 For some kids pedalling just isn’t an option, or perhaps they’re coming late to learning to ride a bike.